SAP-samples/ui5-typescript-helloworld/README.md

 export default class MyControl extends Control {
 ```

-Make sure to export the control class as default export and to do it immediately when the class is defined, otherwise you will run into trouble later on when the TSinterface generator is introduced to the project.
+Make sure to export the control class as default export and to do it immediately when the class is defined, otherwise you will run into trouble later on when the ts-interface-generator is introduced to the project.

 ### Using the Custom Control